jakelazaroff/redux-keep/README.md

 # redux-keep

-Persist your Redux store to a cookie/local storage/wherever.
+Persist your Redux store to a cookie/local storage/wherever you want.
 Dead simple, no magic 🙅🏾‍♀️✨.

+[redux-persist](https://www.npmjs.com/package/redux-persist) is powerful, but the API is big and there are a lot of things to learn. redux-keep has a simple API and reuses concepts already central to redux so you can get in, get out and get on with your life.

 ## Installation